CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 To shim the library downloading process, we need to guess the directory or control it.
 I think it makes sense to control the `.minecraft` directory to be inside the run directory.
 So we can download libraries there.

-Note: if `minecraft.applet.TargetDirectory` doesn't exist Forge will NPE about logging, due to a swallowed exception in `FMLRelaunchLog.<init>`
+Note: if `minecraft.applet.TargetDirectory` doesn't exist, Forge will NPE about logging due to a swallowed exception in `FMLRelaunchLog.<init>`.

-A good resource for other library versions: https://github.com/PrismLauncher/PrismLauncher/blob/develop/launcher/minecraft/VersionFilterData.cpp
+A good resource for other downloaded libraries used by other versions of Forge -> https://github.com/PrismLauncher/PrismLauncher/blob/develop/launcher/minecraft/VersionFilterData.cpp and `https://files.prismlauncher.org/fmllibs/` acts as a mirror service too

 ### but wait there's more